 I often couldn’t credit what the great philosophers like Descartes and Locke were saying.
 Their greatest dictums sounded so pedestrian, banal and naïve, that I felt I must be missing something.

-I feel that my astonishment at what Philosophy amounts to, is more radical than what appears in the humanities versus sciences debate going on since the mid-19th century, or in the rationalism versus romanticism debate, or in the thought versus life debate, or in the concrete versus abstract debate.
+I feel that my astonishment at what Philosophy amounts to, was more radical than what appears in the humanities versus sciences debate going on since the late 19th century, or in the rationalism versus romanticism debate, or in the thought versus life debate, or in the concrete versus abstract debate.

 Is it Informal Logic?

 Someone I knew of, who had switched from Theology to being a lecturer in Philosophy, said that philosophy is just informal logic.
 I don’t know whether this is exactly right, but sounds roughly as if it could be.

 I am a stickler for logic in ordinary communication, and get infuriated by people whose words make no sense after I have taken all the trouble to concentrate on them till the end.
 But for philosophers to take logic further, onto one level of abstraction after another above concrete experience, in order to explain all kinds of things, is simply wrong-headed.